CENTRAL MASSACHUSETTS SECTION

 Section 1.
 The officers of the Section shall be a Chair, a Chair-Elect, the Councilors, and Alternate Councilors as may be provided by the Constitution of the Society, a Secretary, and a Treasurer.
 The offices of Secretary and Treasurer may be held by one person.
 Only MEMBERS shall be eligible for holding office.

 Section 2.
 The Chair-Elect, the Secretary, and the Treasurer of the Section shall be elected annually for a term of one year and shall so serve and further serve until their successors are duly elected.
 The term of Councilors and Alternate Councilors shall be for three years; the terms shall be staggered.
 All officers shall take office on January 1 following election.
-The Chair-Elect shall become Chair for the
+The Chair-Elect shall become Chair for the following year.

 Section 3.
 The Executive Committee of the Section shall fill any vacancy in its body and any vacant office by the appointment of any member of the Section qualified to hold office and such member so appointed shall serve until the next annual election.

 Section 4.
 A Nominating Committee of from three to five representative MEMBERS, not officers of the Section, and having one member designated as Chair, shall be appointed by the Chair of the Section prior to September 10 of each year to provide a slate for the above elective offices (Article VI, Section 1) and for an Auditor who shall be a separate MEMBER of the Section.
 Names of the appointees to the

 Nominating Committee shall be published prior to October 1, accompanied by a statement that the Nominating Committee solicits suggestions for proposed nominees to be received not later than October 15.
 Also, any suggestion for nomination accompanied by signatures of ten members petitioning the nomination and received by the Secretary not later than October 15, will be included on